Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Empirical Results

 We calibrate the multivariate GARCH models using maximum likelihood estimators adapted from the implementation in the Oxford MFE Toolbox by \citet{MFEToolbox2013} to utilize E-GARCH with Student-$t$ distributed innovations.
 That is, we have replaced the univariate Gaussian GARCH(1,1) in the MFE toolbox code for CCC- and DCC-GARCH with Student-$t$ E-GARCH.
 It is well known that multivariate GARCH models can have ill-conditioned likelihood functions which are hard to optimize unless the calibration sample has sufficient size, so we have selected daily 2,000 returns for each time-series for this calibration.
 We prefer to confine each set to eight dimensions to limit the computational complexity when estimating the multivariate GARCH models.
 This point is discussed in more detail at the end of this sub-section.

-Regarding the FQ specifications, we apply the latent versions based on the last principal components (FQ-AL) and asymptotic bagging (FQ-AB) with the same Gaussian copula as the EDF.
-Both specifications of our FQ model use the quantile partition $\mathbbm{Q}_9$ from \autoref{Section:Example} for the regressions and employ the shape-preserving method for interpolating distribution functions.
-We refer to estimation methods by \citet{koenker2005} or \citet{chernozhukov2010} to circumvent issues with the monotonicity of the quantiles (quantile crossing).
-The estimated conditional quantiles exhibited no crossing behaviour on any dataset with any of the calibration choices in our empirical study, indicating that our factor models are well-conditioned.
+Regarding the FQ specifications, we apply the latent versions based on the last principal components (FQ-A) and bagging (FQ-B) with the same Gaussian copula as the EDF.
+Both specifications of our FQ model use the quantile grid of quantile levels $\mathbbm{Q}_9$ from \autoref{Section:Example} for the regressions and employ the shape-preserving method for interpolating distribution functions.
+The estimated conditional quantiles exhibited no crossing behaviour on any data set with any of the calibration choices in our empirical study, indicating that our factor models are well-conditioned.
+However, if any issues with non-monotonicity of quantiles do arise in an application a number of methods could be employed to ensure non-crossing quantiles.
+For instance, see \citet{koenker2005}, \citet{chernozhukov2010}, \citet{Rodrigues2017} or \citet{Santos2020}.

-\autoref{Figure:VarianceExplained} illustrates how the number of principal factors $k$ is selected, by depicting the cumulative variance explained by the rolling principal components over the available data period for each asset class.
-In FQ-AB, we select $k=4$ components as common factors for the exchange rates, $k=2$ for the interest rates and $k=6$ for the commodity indices.
+In FQ-B, we select $m=4$ components as common factors for the exchange rates, $m=2$ for the interest rates and $m=6$ for the commodity indices.
+By depicting the cumulative variance explained by the rolling principal components over the available data period for each asset class, \autoref{Figure:VarianceExplained} motivates how these values of $m$ are selected.
 On average, over the entire period shown, together the four components explain 90\% of the variation in the exchange rate data, the two components explain 95\% of the variation in the interest rates, and the six components explain 95\% of the variation in the commodity returns.
-Following the same reasoning, FQ-AL uses $k=4$ components as common factors for the exchange rates, $k=6$ for the interest rates and $k=2$ for the commodity indices.
+Following the same reasoning, FQ-A uses $m=4$ components as common factors for the exchange rates, $m=6$ for the interest rates and $m=2$ for the commodity indices.